Needs assessment: Definition, types, steps & examples

 • Colleagues

-With the feedback you receive, you can make any necessary adjustments to the report before you start making large-scale changes to your identified needs.
+With the feedback you receive, you can make necessary adjustments before making large-scale changes.

 6. Use your data

 Implementing the results of your needs assessment will take time.
-Make sure your team has an effective process in place to guide the improvement, like:
+Make sure your team has an effective process in place to guide the improvement:

 Related resources